 We spend a third of our day at work.
-Why not make the best of it and transform your desk into a space from a space that, for some, is a place of dread into a space of inspiration.
+Why not make the best of it and transform your desk into space from a space that, for some, is a place of dread into a space of inspiration.

 1. Clean up the clutter!

 Even though the above phrase may itself inspire dread a tidy workspace encourages focus, eases stress, and welcomes you in.
-The last thing anyone wants to see on a Monday morning is stacks of papers and files and half finished projects, a few minutes of filing and organizing now is worth it to consistently start your work day off right.
+The last thing anyone wants to see on a Monday morning is stacks of papers and files and half-finished projects, a few minutes of filing and organizing now is worth it to consistently start your workday off right.

 2. Make yourself comfortable

 Little can ruin a day like a pounding head or an aching back.
 Take pre-emptive action and ensure your workspace fits your body type.
-Properly adjusting your task chair and ensuring that your keyboard is at the right height can have tremendous impact in reducing soft tissue injuries and ailments.
+Properly adjusting your task chair and ensuring that your keyboard is at the right height can have a tremendous impact on reducing soft tissue injuries and ailments.
 For a full list of adjustments to ergonomically optimize your workspace, check out our partner Humanscale.

 3. Add a little colour

 Spice up your desk and let your personality shine through.
 Pictures of loved ones can act as a motivator, reminding us what we are working for.
 Rescuing yourself from a see of grey cubicles, systems furniture and computers by putting up a few pictures of the outside world or placing a small plant on your desk will make your workspace a more welcome sight each morning.
 Of course one should always be mindful of company policies surrounding office décor and remaining professional is a must but don’t be afraid to free your personality, we work best in a space where we feel at home.